Dku4it/RadioLogger/README.md

 - 💾 Save song titles to a specified **.txt file**
 - 🧠 Automatically updates when the track changes
 - 🪟 Modern Windows application interface
-- 📷 Screenshot of the interface → [RadioLoggerMain01.jpg](./RadioLoggerMain01.jpg)

 ---